 Hims is selling a real, compound drug that contains Finasteride and Minoxidil, the two drugs that have been shown to reduce hair loss and promote growth in around 90% of men.
 While the actual formulation, of the combined drugs that you apply to your scalp, hasn’t been rigorously studied, the clinical trials we reviewed above indicate that this formulation should have a high chance of working for most, otherwise healthy men.

-Visit Hims now to get a free doctor’s consultation to see if Topical Finasteride is right for you!
+Visit Hims now to get a free doctor’s consultation and see if Topical Finasteride is right for you!

 Happy Head is an online telemedicine provider that offers a single product – a custom, compounded Finoxidil combo.
 Happy Head’s Minoxidil concentration is high – 8%.
 We’ve never seen Minoxidil at this high of a concentration, and haven’t seen evidence that increasing the medicine to this level will improve results, nor have we seen anything written about if it will cause more side effects.